-We understand that cashflow will inevitably be an issue for businesses for the remainder of the year.
-The impact of less cash coming in from customers mixed with payments that need to be made and commitments to employees will more than likely lead to a quick deterioration in cash balances, if it hasn't done so already.
+We understand that cash flow will inevitably be an issue for businesses in the coming weeks.
+The impact of less cash coming in from customers mixed with payments that need to be made and commitments to employees will more than likely lead to a quick deterioration in cash balances.

-One of the first steps that we would recommend is forecasting cashflows into 2021.
+One of the first steps that we would recommend is forecasting cash flows for the next four or five months.
 This doesn't need to be done with expensive software or apps but can be plotted on a piece of paper or in excel, but it does need to carefully identify on a monthly basis the cash you expect to receive and pay out.
 This cash flow forecast should also include estimates for various tax payments, Corporation Tax, VAT and PAYE.
 These can be based on your last payments as a guide.